jigpu/linuxwacom-wiki-archive/wiki/Making_Releases.md

 This section describes how to do a new [input-wacom](input-wacom "wikilink") release.

+1. Merge master into all current branches, and then merge those branches into master.
+Use the '--no-ff' option with 'git merge' to force a commit message.
-1. Change configure.ac to reflect the new version number and commit:
+2. Change configure.ac to reflect the new version number and commit:
     **git commit -sm "input-wacom VERSION" configure.ac** You *must not* have uncommitted changes when releasing a new version.
-2. Tag the module: **git tag -m "input-wacom VERSION" -s input-wacom-VERSION**.
+3. Tag the module: **git tag -m "input-wacom VERSION" -s input-wacom-VERSION**.
 You will use your pgp key for this step.
-3. Run **make dist**.
+4. Run **make dist**.
 Verify the name of the tarball (input-wacom-VERSION.tar.bz2).
 If this is a clean clone of the repository, you will need to first run autogen.sh to generate the Makefile.
-4. Build, install, and load the driver from the tarball.
+5. Build, install, and load the driver from the tarball.
-5. Verify the version number of the loaded driver with \`modinfo wacom
+6. Verify the version number of the loaded driver with \`modinfo wacom
     \| grep version\`.
-6. Push to the remote: **git push origin master**.
+7. Push to the remote: **git push origin master**.
-7. By default, the git push command doesn’t transfer tags to remote servers.
+8. By default, the git push command doesn’t transfer tags to remote servers.
 Push the tag to the remote: **git push origin input-wacom-VERSION**.
-8. Run the release script: **sh release.sh** with the correct arguments (--user <username>@ <path>).
+9. Run the release script: **sh release.sh** with the correct arguments (--user <username>@ <path>).
 Your path is probably 'dot' (.).
 This script will push the tag and upload the tarball to the remote.
-9. Type up a short announcement summarizing the new features in this version and insert it in the generated .announce email file (the git shortlog).
+10. Type up a short announcement summarizing the new features in this version and insert it in the generated .announce email file (the git shortlog).
-10. **Sign off the email** and send it to the [ linuxwacom-announce list](/wiki/Mailing_lists "wikilink") using git send-email.
+11. **Sign off the email** and send it to the [ linuxwacom-announce list](/wiki/Mailing_lists "wikilink") using git send-email.
-11. Close all Sourceforge and Github bugs that were fixed in this release ***and** which are fixed in an upstream Linux release* by setting the status to "closed-fixed" and posting the following
+12. Close all Sourceforge and Github bugs that were fixed in this release ***and** which are fixed in an upstream Linux release* by setting the status to "closed-fixed" and posting the following
     message: "Fix available in Linux <version> and input-wacom